syncfusion-content/xamarin-docs/Xamarin/SfChart/How-To.md

         protected override void OnTouchUp(float pointX, float pointY) {
-            //you can perform any operations

         }

         protected override void OnTouchMove(float pointX, float pointY) {
-            //you can perform any operations

         }

         protected override void OnTouchDown(float pointX, float pointY) {
-            //you can perform any operations

         }

         protected override void DoubleTap(float pointX, float pointY) {
-           //you can perform any operations

         }

 }